Miao folk religion

 Yeeb and yaj symbol used by a Hmong American folk religious institution.

-Kev Dab Kev Qhuas (Hmong folk spirituality or Miao folk spirituality) is the common ethnic religion of the Miao people, best translated as the "practice of spirituality".
-The religion is also called Hmongism by a Hmong American church established in 2012 to organize it among Hmong people in the United States.
+Hmong folk spirituality or Miao folk spirituality (Kev Dab Qhuas) is the common ethnic religion of the Miao people.
+The religion is also called Hmongism by a Hmong American folk church established in 2012 to organize it among Hmong people in the United States.
+Hmongism combines animistic theology with reverence for unseen nature-based spirits and reflects the spiritual beliefs of the Miao peoples.

-This practice has a blend of animistic theology, the respect between people and natural land spirits, and the understanding of the spirituality that are understood by Miao peoples.

-Although most Hmong people are able to continue to practice kev dab qhuas, due to the many influences of geographical locations, much of kev dab qhuas has incorporated other religious practices such as: Christianity, Buddhism, Taoism, the broader Chinese religion, especially the emphasis on the pattern of the forces of the natural universe and the need of human life to be in accordance with these forces, and many more.
+Although kev dab qhuas is remains practiced among Hmong, due to the influence of the cultures many Hmong in diaspora live in, much of the Hmong folk religion has incorporated other religious practices such as Christianity, Buddhism, Taoism, and broader Chinese folk religion, especially its emphasis on the pattern of the forces of the natural universe and the need of human life to be in accordance with these forces.

-Many Hmong people in Asia have either converted to Buddhism or have a blended practice of Buddhism due to the openness and tolerance of Buddhism, and many Hmong Americans and Hmong Australians have adopted Christianity or Buddhism.
+Many Hmong people in Asia have either converted to Buddhism or have a blended practice of Buddhism due to the openness and tolerance of Buddhism, and many Hmong Americans and Hmong Australians have either converted to Christianity or Buddhism.

 Theory

 Deities, house spirits, and nature spirits

-In Kev Dab Qhuas, there are many categories of spiritual entities and are split into three categories: deities, house spirits, nature spirits.
+In Kev Dab Qhuas, there are many categories of spiritual entities, called dab (dah in high-tone usage), and are split into three categories: deities, house spirits, nature spirits.